imoore76/ldlm/README.md

 ### Password

-To require a password of connecting clients, use the `--password` option to `ldlm`.
+To require a password of connecting clients, use the `&#8209;&#8209;password` option to `ldlm`.
 Optionally set it as an environment variable `LDLM_PASSWORD` or in a config file before running the server instead of having it visible in the process list.

 The password must be specified an `authorization` key in the [metadata](https://grpc.io/docs/guides/metadata/) of client requests.